bquast/bquast.github.io/_source/2015-11-01-handcoding-difference-in-differences.Rmd

 title: "Handcoding a Difference in Differences"
 output: html_document
 permalink: handcoding-difference-in-differences
-tags: [R, linear model, panel model, panel data]
+tags: [R, linear model, panel model, panel data, DiD]
 ---

 In this post we will discuss how to manually implement a Difference-in-Differences (DiD) estimator in R,